The Sardine Wood Stove is one of three wood-burning stoves created by Marine Stove.

 - Other high-temp paint colors

-- Porcelain enamel upgrade in green, black, blue, etc.
+- Porcelain enamel upgrade is available in green, black, blue, etc.

 There are different prices for the different finishes.